 ALEX WILSON ALBRIGHT » Austin Office » Email Alex »

-Professor Albright is an honors graduate of the University of the South and the University of Texas School of Law.
-She was a law clerk for Judge Thomas M. Reavley of the Fifth Circuit Court of Appeals.
-She subsequently became a partner at Thompson & Knight, where she had a general civil trial and appellate practice.
-Alex has written numerous briefs to the Texas Supreme Court, including the brief cited by Justice Lloyd Doggett in Ruiz v Conoco, 868 S. W. 2d 752, 766 (Tex.
-1993), as being responsible for changing the votes of two justices on motion for rehearing.
+Professor Albright is an honors graduate of the University of the South: Sewanee and The University of Texas School of Law.
+She was a law clerk for Judge Thomas M. Reavley of the 5th Circuit Court of Appeals, then an associate and later partner at the firm of Thompson & Knight in Dallas, where she had a general civil trial and appellate practice.